Sirius-social/didcomm-mediator/docs/Developer.md

          }
          ...
          ```
+     - If recipient have set self endpoint to ```didcomm:transport/queue``` value, then mediator will queue all
+      forwarded messages to internal queue, so recipient should retrieve them according [P=pickup](https://github.com/Purik/aries-rfcs/tree/main/features/0212-pickup) protocol.

   - **Case 2**: Mediator admin created P2P connection. ![Static connection](_static/create_static_connection.png?raw=true).
     Then recipient should have: **mediator endpoint** and **mediator verkey**.